A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-The basic intuition behind the protocol rules is that prevotes must not contradict, so block proposers can cast only one prevote for every height by~\ref{rule_1}.
-Moreover, in order to send a precommit for a block, a proposer has to have send a prevote for that block and received prevotes by~$>2/3$ of the block proposers for it due to~\ref{rule_2}.
-Finally, the intuition behind~\ref{rule_3} is that a block proposer cannot change to a different chain without a justification, i.e., after a precommit for block~$B$, all prevotes of larger height must be for descendants of~$B$ or as a justification there is a block~$\bar{B}$ at height~$h(\bar{B})\geq h(B)$ with $>2/3$~prevotes that allows the block proposer to start sending prevotes on a different chain.
+The basic intuition behind the protocol rules is that prevotes must not contradict, so validators can cast only one prevote for every height by~\ref{rule_1}.
+Moreover, in order to send a precommit for a block, a validator has to have send a prevote for that block and received prevotes by~$>2/3$ of the validators for it due to~\ref{rule_2}.
+Finally, the intuition behind~\ref{rule_3} is that a validator cannot change to a different chain without a justification, i.e., after a precommit for block~$B$, all prevotes of larger height must be for descendants of~$B$ or, as a justification, there is a block~$\bar{B}$ at height~$h(\bar{B})\geq h(B)$ with $>2/3$~prevotes that allows the validator to start sending prevotes on a different chain.

 In the next subsection, we show how the decision threshold relates to the safety property of the protocol.
-Intuitively, the higher the decision threshold of the block proposers, the more block proposers can be Byzantine without losing the safety property.
-On the other hand, for the liveness property, the decision threshold cannot be too high as otherwise a proposer may never decide on a block.
+Intuitively, the higher the decision threshold of the validators, the more validators can be Byzantine without losing the safety property.
+On the other hand, for the liveness property, the decision threshold cannot be too high as otherwise a validator may never decide on a block.